EdDuarte/website/content/blog/vokter.md

-Harmonization of keywords-to-differences is performed passing the differences through a Bloom filter, to remove differences that do not have the specified keywords, and a character-by-character comparator on the remaining differences, to ensure that the difference contains any of the keywords.
+Harmonization of keywords-to-differences is performed passing the differences through a Bloom filter, to remove differences that do not have the specified keywords, and a exact (character-by-character) comparator on the remaining differences, to ensure that the difference contains any of the keywords.

-Since the logic of difference retrieval is spread between two jobs, one that is agnostic of requests and one that is specific to the request and its keywords, Vokter reduces workload by scheduling only one difference detection job per watched web-page.
+Since the logic of difference retrieval is spread between two jobs, one that is agnostic of requests and one that is specific to the request and its keywords, Vokter reduces workload by scheduling only one detection job per watched web- page.
 For this, jobs are grouped into clusters, where its unique identifier is the document URL.
-In other words each cluster imperatively contains a single scheduled detection job and one or more matching jobs.
+This means that each cluster imperatively contains a single scheduled detection job and one or more matching jobs.
+In other words, When two clients watch the same page, only one detection job for that page is active.

 # Scaling